xnieamo/Project3-CUDA-Path-Tracer/README.md

 Shockingly, the time taken for the actual path tracing is now over 10 times greater than the basic renderer!
 Overall, this the direct illumination renderer takes about 3 times longer per iteration, so we could have run the basic renderer for that many more iterations giving the same time.
 Below, I ran the basic renderer for 1500 iterations, compared to a 500 iteration image from the direct illumination renderer.
 Even with 1000 extra iterations, the direct illumination renderer looks a bit better.

-Base Renderer 1500 iter    |  Direct Illumination 500 iter
+Base Renderer 1500 iterations    |  Direct Illumination 500 iterations
 :-------------------------:|:-------------------------:
 ![](https://github.com/xnieamo/Project3-CUDA-Path-Tracer/blob/master/img/MIS-Comparisons/basic.2016-10-11_21-52-13z.1500samp.png?raw=true)  |  ![](https://github.com/xnieamo/Project3-CUDA-Path-Tracer/blob/master/img/MIS-Comparisons/MIS.2016-10-11_20-32-42z.500samp.png?raw=true)